top of page

 How long should I plan for the Park?

 Realistically, it takes an entire day to enjoy the Park.
-If you are not in a hurry, we would recommend to take it easy, probably prioritise on those animals which you and your children are most interested in.
+If you are not in a hurry, we recommend taking it easy, probably prioritising the animals you and your children are most interested in.

-If you are visiting on your own and have only a couple of hours to spare, I would recommend arriving just before the last admission time.
-After the restaurant is closed, the number of visitors drops dramatically - and you will have all park to yourself for an entire hour!
+If you are visiting on your own and have only a couple of hours to spare, I recommend arriving just before the last admission time.
+After the restaurant is closed, the number of visitors drops dramatically - and you will have the whole park to yourself for an entire hour!

 Feel free to download the printable Park Map (PDF).